Apostille USA

 3. Include a prepaid return envelope to ensure prompt and efficient delivery.

-4. Double-check for any errors in your documents before submitting to avoid delays and rejections.
+4. Double-check for document errors before submitting to avoid delays and rejections.

-Fact: By following these steps, you can significantly decrease the processing time and receive your apostilled FBI background check in a timely manner.
+Fact: Following these steps, you can significantly decrease the processing time and promptly receive your apostilled FBI background check.

 2. Avoids Delays in Travel Plans

-1. Start early: Begin the apostille process well in advance of your travel date.
+1. Start the apostille process well before your travel date.

 2. Research requirements: Familiarize yourself with the specific requirements and procedures for obtaining an apostille for your background check.